davidg1739/github-tutorial/README.md

 ### Undoing A Push To A Certain Commit:

 1. Type in `git log` and you will see your previous commits.
-These are called shas.
+These are called SHA keys.

-2. Copy the sha you want to revert back to and type `git revert <sha>`
+2. Copy the SHA you want to revert back to and type `git revert <sha>`